Skip to main content

 • model: "haiku" — uses the cheapest model since this is simple file maintenance

-• update_main_session: "freely" — reports updates even without pinging, so the main session stays informed
+• update-main-session: "freely" — reports updates only when changes are made, so the main session stays informed without noise

 • Freshness protocol — date-tagged facts with automatic staleness pruning